 However you choose to support us, thank you!

-Autism Bedfordshire has been managing the Luton Voluntary and Community Sector (VCS) Short Breaks Consortium since 2013.
+Autism Bedfordshire has acted as the Lead Body for the Luton Voluntary and Community Sector (VCS) Short Breaks Consortium since 2013.

 The Consortium’s services provide significant short breaks support in Luton for disabled children and young people and their families.

-The Consortium is funded by London Luton Airport Limited.
+The Consortium is funded by BLCF and Luton Rising.

 For our Children’s Services, we have dedicated teams of Support Workers and Volunteers supporting the children.
 These teams are led by a Senior Team Leader and up to 3 Team Leaders.
 The Team Leaders should have at least NVQ Level 3 in Child Care, or equivalent education and social care qualifications.
 The Support Workers have to have at least NVQ Level 2 plus appropriate experience.

-Autism Bedfordshire is very lucky to have five fantastic trustees who all bring with them a wealth of knowledge, experience and expertise.
+Autism Bedfordshire is very lucky to have six fantastic trustees who all bring with them a wealth of knowledge, experience and expertise.
 Two of our trustees have an autistic son or daughter.

 Ms Lauraine Montgomery, Chair – provides leadership and direction to the board and enables its members to fulfil their responsibilities for the overall governance and strategic direction of the charity; ensures that the charity pursues its objects as defined in its governing document, charity law, company law and other relevant legislation/regulations; works in partnership with the CEO and supports the employees, helping them achieve the aims of the organisation and to optimise the relationship between the board the staff; facilitates the board of trustees in stimulating excellent, well-rounded and carefully considered strategic decision-making.